Why He's Not Ready Yet — The Biology Behind How Men Fall in Love

 Why You Feel Ready Before He Does

-So at three months, you're emotionally bonded and wondering why he won't define things.
-He's still in peak pursuit mode, biologically not yet wired for the commitment you're looking for.
+So at three months: you're emotionally bonded and wondering why he won't define things.
+He's still in peak pursuit mode, biologically not yet wired for the commitment you're already feeling.

-If he's not ready to commit at three months - it doesn't automatically mean he doesn't care.
-It might simply mean his biology isn't there yet.
-If his actions show genuine, consistent interest - he shows up, he follows through, he treats you well - time may be the only thing missing.
+If he's not ready to commit at three months and his actions show genuine, consistent interest — he shows up, he follows through, he treats you with care — time may be the only thing missing.
+That's worth patience.

-But if you're at six to twelve months and he's still not ready?
+If you're at six to twelve months and he's still not ready?
 That's a different conversation entirely.
-Biology is no longer the limiting factor.
-At that point, his actions are telling you something more important than his words.
+Biology is no longer the limiting factor at that point.
+What his actions are telling you now is more important than anything his words have said.

 When only one is — you'll know.